"The boundaries which divide Life from Death are at best shadowy and vague. Who shall say where the one ends, and where the other begins?"

 April pushed back and forth on him, and tiny electric jolts ran up his body.
 He'd only been with two women before, and only one he'd really enjoyed.
 April showed exuberance he’d never had before.
 He could tell that she was thinking about nothing else except the feeling of their bodies, and he tried to block everything out of his mind too.
 April murmured.
 "I think I feel more alive now than I ever have.
 What do you—" She stopped.
 "Someone's at the door."

 He looked.
 "There's no one."

 "I saw him trying to look into the windows."

 Wallace saw no one, but to reassure her he went and opened the door.
+When he did he almost screamed.
 "Clarence!" he said.

 "I can explain," said Wallace.
 "Something has happened."

 "Unless that something is that you've forgot how to tell time or walk out of your own damn house then I don't give a rat's ass.
 I think you're going to be in for—“

 Clarence stopped.
 He saw April.
 She lay on the bed, sheet wrapped around her body, staring.
 Clarence's jaw dropped.
 Then, turning to Wallace he said, "You're a sick man, Thom Wallace!"